 A message from the NSW/ACT State Committee Chair

-Welcome to the final edition of the New South Wales (NSW) / Australian Capital Territory (ACT) State eNewsletter for 2017.
+Welcome to the first edition of the New South Wales (NSW) / Australian Capital Territory (ACT) State eNewsletter for 2018.

-If you would like to RSVP to an event or provide feedback on regional work, please email firstname.lastname@example.org
+If you have any questions relating to the Committee, would like to provide feedback or RSVP to an event please email email@example.com

 Professor Stephen Clarke